Get involved in sustainability

 For students

-- Sign up to our free online climate education course.
+- Sign up to our free online climate education course available to all students.

-- If you are a member of a sports club, apply for a Greener Futures award.
+- If you are a member of a club or society, apply for a Greener Futures award for guidance on how to run it in a planet-friendly way.

-- Make your ideas a reality.
-Put forward an idea at Student Ideas and apply for up to £500 project funding (provided by the University and administered by the Student Union) from Change for Change.
+- Make your ideas a reality through Student Ideas and apply for up to £500 project funding (provided by the University and administered by the Students' Union) from Change for Change.

 - Learn how to grow your own vegetables on Frenchay Campus at the Community Garden.
-Join one of our fortnightly sessions advertised through the Student Union.
+Join one of our fortnightly sessions advertised through the Students' Union.

-- Join the Students' Union at UWE Sustainability Committee, and raise an issue you care about with the University Sustainability Board by emailing thegreenteam@uwe.ac.uk.
+- Join The Students' Union at UWE Sustainability Committee, and raise an issue you care about with the University Sustainability Committee by emailing thegreenteam@uwe.ac.uk.

 - Join in with UWE Bristol Green fortnight in November and our Fairtrade Fortnight in March.